 Luxembourg’s banking sector: Facts & Figures

-Credit institutions in Luxembourg enjoy a high level of capitalisation.
-On the credit side, the trend is, as in the previous years, on a positive path, recording an increase of 1.3% from February 2017 to February 2018: retail banking, corporate banking and private banking all contributed to this increase.
-During the same period, with regards to deposits, the evolution is stable.
-On a general basis, deposits are still higher than loans, ensuring a strong and robust stability in all credit institutions.
+Loans increased by 6.7% year-on-year, thanks to the contribution of the retail banking, corporate banking and private banking sectors.
+At the same time, the evolution of deposits is stable.
+On a general basis, deposits are still higher than loans, ensuring a robust stability and a high liquidity in all credit institutions.